Azure/azure-sdk-for-net/sdk/resourcemanager/Azure.ResourceManager/README.md

 // First, initialize the ArmClient and get the default subscription ArmClient armClient = new ArmClient(new DefaultAzureCredential());
 Subscription subscription = armClient.DefaultSubscription;
-// Now we get a ResourceGroup container for that subscription ResourceGroupContainer rgContainer = subscription.GetResourceGroups();
+// Now we get a ResourceGroup collection for that subscription ResourceGroupCollection rgCollection = subscription.GetResourceGroups();
-// With GetAllAsync(), we can get a list of the resources in the container await foreach (ResourceGroup rg in rgContainer.GetAllAsync()) {
+// With GetAllAsync(), we can get a list of the resources in the collection await foreach (ResourceGroup rg in rgCollection.GetAllAsync()) {
     Console.WriteLine(rg.Data.Name);
 }